Frequently Asked Questions

 The new Colorado Pyramid Model Training launched on August 1, 2024.
 This 50-hour series-based training includes infant/toddler and preschool content, along Colorado-specific “bookends” and is recognized as a Training of Special Recognition in the Professional Development Information System (PDIS).

-How was the Pyramid State Leadership Team chosen and what will they do?
+What does the State Leadership Team do?

 How can I provide my thoughts or feedback on the Pyramid Colorado’s work?